Dany Bahar

 About Me

-He is affiliated with Brown University where he has served as Professor of Practice, and is a member of The Growth Lab at Harvard, as well as other international research networks.
+He is affiliated with Brown University's Watson School of International and Public Affairs, where he has served as Professor of Practice, and is a member of The Growth Lab at Harvard, as well as other international research networks.

 Scroll to explore my journey